 Instead, she advises her audiences to invest in a permanent marker available at photo supply stores but suggests making sure the ink is dry before stacking photos to avoid messy transferring.

-Handling with Care
+Handling With Care

 Handling photos should be done sparingly.
 When it is necessary, avoid touching the image side.
 Oils fingers leave behind cause dirt to collect and can provide a haven for mold spores, according to a handout Maxwell uses in her presentations.
-She recommends wearing light cotton gloves when working with photos to minimize contact with the the image side of a print of any age.
+She recommends wearing light cotton gloves when working with photos to minimize contact with the image side of a print of any age.

 Maxwell also encourages supporting photos during handling since older, heavy photos are prone to breaking and "all photos suffer structurally over time with uneven support."